All Episodes

 They are dealing with the burdens of celebrity and change.

-You are I was just gonna say, for Major Garrett has forgotten something here.
+I was just going to say, Major Garrett has forgotten something here.

-When he says sim uh popes in the past simply haven't been nobody, past or future, has come close to Pope John Paul II.
+When he says popes in the past simply haven't been, nobody, past or future, has come close to Pope John Paul II.

-The Polish Pope, I'm sorry, that this this man drew crowds of a hundred thousand in Central Park, and he did talk about abortion, and he did talk about morality, and he did talk about right and wrong.
+The Polish Pope, I'm sorry, this man drew crowds of 100,000 in Central Park, and he did talk about abortion, and he did talk about morality, and he did talk about right and wrong.

 He did not talk about climate change.